strongloop/supercluster/README.md

 # Note on Discovery

-Because it keeps coming up: it well-understood that UDP multicast discovery does not work in any case except when all hosts are on the same subnet.
+Because it keeps coming up: it is well-understood that UDP multicast discovery does not work in any case except when all hosts are on the same subnet.
 Trackers employing HTTP REST APIs are the solution for nodes where the number is a few thousand or less and spread across the Internet.
 If there is need for larger networkers, a DHT should scale into the millions, but has latency and